xitrum-framework/scaposer/README.rst

   msgstr[1] "J'ai %d pommes"
   """

+  val translations = scaposer.Parser.parse(po).right.get
-  val po = Parser.parsePo(string).right.get
+  val i18n         = scaposer.I18n(translations)
-  po.tn("I have one apple", "I have %d apples", 1) po.tn("I have one apple", "I have %d apples", 2) po.tcn("A context", "I have one apple", "I have %d apples", 3)
+  i18n.tn("I have one apple", "I have %d apples", 1)                // => "J'ai une pomme" i18n.tn("I have one apple", "I have %d apples", 2)                // => "J'ai 2 pommes"
+  i18n.tcn("A context", "I have one apple", "I have %d apples", 3)  // => "J'ai 3 pommes"

 Merge Po objects
 ----------------

-You can merge ``Po`` together.
+You can merge multiple ``I18n``s together.

 ::

-  val po4 = po1 ++ po2 ++ po3
+  val i18n4 = i18n1 ++ i18n2 ++ i18n3

-Just like when you merge maps, translations in po3 will overwrite those in po2 will overwrite those in po1.
+Just like when you merge maps, translations in i18n3 will overwrite those in i18n2 will overwrite those in i18n1.

 Use with SBT
 ------------